****NOW ACCEPTING NEW CLIENTS IN NORTH CAROLINA AND FLORIDA****

 Why: I understand what you’re going through and the challenges you’re facing.
 I’ve helped many clients work through similar problems and I can help you too.

-How: I use a HIPAA compliant secure video conferencing platform called Doxy.me to make online counseling convenient AND confidential.
+How: I use a HIPAA compliant secure video conferencing platform Simple Practice Telemental Health to make online counseling convenient AND confidential.
 All you need is a comfortable private space, good internet, and a smart phone, tablet, laptop or personal computer and we’ll talk together!
 There is nothing to download.
 You simply click on the link that I send you and our session will begin.

-Who: I’m a Licensed Professional Counselor (LPC) with experience providing online counseling in the mental health field.
-I specialize in eating disorders, body image issues, anxiety, and depression.
+Who: I’m a Licensed Clinical Mental Health Counselor (LCMHC) with experience providing online counseling in the mental health field.
+I specialize in treating adolescents and adults struggling with eating disorders, body image issues, anxiety, and depression.

 When: Let’s find some time to talk.
 We can meet by phone or video for a free 30-minute consultation so that we can learn what you need and if online counseling is the right fit for you!
 I can usually schedule you within the same week.
 If you are interested in scheduling a free consultation to see if online counseling would be a good fit for you, contact me today at 980-689-1794 or [email protected]